 - Politely deflect compliments that come your way.
 Turn them around to compliment your teacher, parents, or team.

 - Laugh and smile at your own mistakes but then let them go.
-Move on without making a big deal!
+Move on without making a big deal or apologizing unnecessarily.

 - Turn the attention away from yourself.
 Don't be the loudest person at the table.